tferreira-araujo/tferreira-araujo.github.io/index.md

 Hello, everyone!

 I'm Thais Ferreira-Araújo and this is my personal academic website.
 Here you can find out more about me and my work as a scientist/researcher.
 Besides work, I'm also part of the [500 Women Scientist](https://500womenscientists.org/), Natal-Brazil pod.
-From time to time, I participate in online classes through [Skype a Scientist](https://www.skypeascientist.com/) to talk about my work, science, and fish.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/Academic_Resume_short_grantwriting.pdf)<br/>
 she/her